axilleas/ansible-bootstrap/README.md

 ## Prerequisites

 1. [Ansible][]
-1. A configured gpg key to use with ansible-vault
+1. At least one gpg key to use with ansible-vault

 ## File list